Skip to Main Content

 Commentary might exist on the legislation you are researching.
 You can search for commentary by checking the online catalogs of Arizona State University or Arizona State Library, Archives, & Public Records for material relating to the legislation.

 Be sure to also consult the Arizona Bar Journal (1965-1988), Arizona Attorney, Arizona Law Review, and Arizona State Law Journal for articles that may discuss the legislation.
-Most of these publications can be found full-text on subscription databases like Lexis+ and Westlaw.
+Most of these publications can be found full-text on subscription databases like Lexis+ (Lexis+ password required) and Westlaw (Westlaw password required).
 Full runs of the Arizona Law Review and Arizona State Law Journal in PDF format can be found on HeinOnline (available on campus or remotely with ASURITE).

 Newspapers are also good potential sources of commentary on Arizona legislation.
 Both local and national newspapers should be consulted.
 Local newspapers include the Arizona Republic (1930-present at the Hayden Library; 1999-present via ProQuest) and its predecessor the Arizona Republican (1890-1930 at the Hayden Library; 1890-1922 via ProQuest Historical Newspapers), as well as the Arizona Daily Star (1990-present via ProQuest) and the Arizona Capitol Times (2003-present via Nexis Uni).
 National and international newspapers can be located through ProQuest News & Newspapers and Access World News.